Wall Street Analyst Upgrade XP Inc. [XP]. What else is Wall St. saying

 Guru’s Opinion on XP Inc. [XP]:

-BofA Securities have made an estimate for XP Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on June 22, 2023.
+Credit Suisse have made an estimate for XP Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on July 20, 2023.

 XP Stock Performance Analysis: